mutanyi/foundation-maker/README.md

 The views would extend layouts.master, since we default to a master page named ‘master.’

-If you want to give a value of ‘Slug’ for Slug, then you also need to supply the second argument for the name of the master page, like so:
+If you want to give a value of ‘Slug’ for Slug, then you also need to supply the fourth argument for the name of the master page, like so:

 ```
-php artisan make:foundation Widget master Slug
+php artisan make:foundation Widget frontend master Slug

 ```

 Adding slug will create slugs for your show view.

+If you want to use backend

 make:foundation will create the following: